Richie Boucher: Career and education

 Boucher was chief executive of Bank of Ireland's Irish Retail Division since January 2006 where he oversaw the company's land bank and development loans growing to €7.1 billion.
 He was appointed as a Director of the Group in October 2006.
-He joined Bank of Ireland in December 2003 as chief executive, Corporate Banking from the Royal Bank of Scotland where he had been Regional managing director – Corporate Banking, London and South East England and previously held a number of prominent roles with the Ulster Bank Group and also worked in ICC Bank.
+He joined the Bank of Ireland in December 2003 as chief executive of corporate Banking from the Royal Bank of Scotland where he was Regional managing director of corporate Banking, in London and South East England and previously held many prominent roles with the Ulster Bank Group and also worked in ICC Bank.

 He was born in Kitwe in Northern Rhodesia (now Zambia) to Irish parents, his father being from Dublin and his mother being from County Cavan.
 He was primarily educated at St George's College, a Catholic boarding school in Salisbury in Southern Rhodesia (now Harare in Zimbabwe).
 He later attended Rockwell College, County Tipperary, and Trinity College, Dublin, where he graduated with a degree in business before pursuing a career in banking.
 He has never lost his distinctive Rhodesian/Southern African accent though he did spend his first seventeen years in Southern Africa.